 Now imagine the same project with thorough discovery:

-• Risk assessment prioritizes financial transaction accuracy.
+- Risk assessment prioritizes transaction accuracy and fraud detection.

-• Testing scope includes real-world transaction simulations.
+- Testing scope includes real-world financial transaction simulations.

 Best Practices for Discovery & Analysis in QA